What's happened

 How we got here

-The Russian House in Prague is funded by the Russian government but lacks diplomatic status.
+The Russian House in Prague is funded by the Russian state but lacks diplomatic status.
 It hosts cultural, educational, and scientific programs, including Russian language courses.
-The attack follows heightened tensions between Russia and Western countries, with Russian institutions often targeted amid geopolitical conflicts.
+The attack follows a series of tensions between Russia and Czech authorities, with the Russian embassy requesting increased security for Russian institutions in the country.

 Go deeper